shadabsheikh51024225/JunitTest_IntegrationType/README.md

-1.How to Configure JUnit in Android Studio.
+1. How to Configure JUnit in Android Studio.